 Due to the level of uncertainty associated with forecasting the Group's future cash flows, the Group's challenges in securing sales in recent years, and the absence of formal and advanced capital raising activities, we were unable to obtain sufficient appropriate audit evidence to enable us to form an opinion as to whether the going concern assumption is appropriate.
-In addition, we were unable to obtain sufficient appropriate audit evidence to support the assumptions made by the Directors on the impairment recognised and the carrying values of PP&E and RoU.
-As a result of these matters, we were unable to determine whether any adjustments are necessary to the amounts recorded in the consolidated statement of financial position and the consequential impact on the consolidated statement of profit or loss and other comprehensive income and the consolidated statement of changes in equity.
+In addition, we were unable to obtain sufficient to support the assumptions made by the Directors on the impairment recognised and the carrying values of PP&E and RoU.
+As a result of these matters, we were unable to determine whether any adjustments are necessary to the amounts recorded in the consolidated statement of financial position and the consequential impact on the consolidated statement of changes in equity.